 Top 15 Airline Groups (Ranked by RPK)

-In terms of RPK, the Top 15 airline groups accounted for 76.3% of the world’s total RPK in May 2020 and declined by -82.1% YoY.
-This decline was +9.2 percentage points less than the world’s average on scheduled services, with contraction in traffic of all airlines in the Top 15.
-Ranking of the Top 15 airlines continued to be distorted due to the different degree and phase of pandemic impact by region and country.
+In terms of RPK, the Top 15 airline groups accounted for 58.0% of the world’s total RPK in May 2021 and declined by –50.0% compared to 2019.
+This decline was 12.7 percentage points smaller than the fall in world’s average RPK.
+Airlines with large domestic markets continued to lead the growth chart.

-Click here to download the Monthly Monitor July’s PDF version.
+Click here to download the Monthly Monitor July PDF version.